helenahxj/ADS-Spring2024-Project3-WeaklySupervisedLearning-Group3/output/README.md

 ### Output folder

-The output directory contains csv files that include labels prediced by all three models.
+The output directory contains enchanced CNN models and label prediction by models.